 Making Artefacts – Southern Desert (Yalata/Oak Valley Languages);

 Bush Supermarket – Gugada Language

-Working with FWLC, local Community members and filmmaker Dave Laslett we have developed and completed 5 short documentary films of activities practiced in and around the Ceduna area and incorporated local languages within the region into these short films to allow for language learning.
+Working with FWLC, local Community members and filmmaker Dave Laslett developed and completed 5 short documentary films of activities practiced in and around the Ceduna region and incorporated local languages within the region into these short films to allow for language learning.

 Some of the pictures illustrate the Youth doing some training prior to the filming of the short films as practise.